LEVEL UP YOUR DIY-RECORDINGS AND MAKE YOUR BAND STAND OUT FROM THE CROWD

 Learn how to capture pro-quality, mix-ready tracks in your practice room.
-Remove the guesswork, make confident decisions and provide your mix engineer with files that can be turned into solid gold.
+Remove the guesswork, make confident decisions and create truly exciting records that turn heads and connect with your audience!

-Get started using my free Ultimate 10 Step Guide To Successful DIY-Recording.
+Get started using the free Ultimate 10 Step Guide To Successful DIY-Recording.

 1. Get The Gear You Really Need

-If you're just starting your DIY-journey or want to upgrade your recording gear, use this free Essential Gear Guide to find the stuff you really need.
-And now that you've saved a bunch of money, you can afford more coffee and pizza for your sessions.
-You're welcome.
+If you're just starting your DIY-journey or want to upgrade your recording gear, use this free Essential Gear Guide to save money and find the stuff you really need.

 2. Find The Sweet Spot In No Time

 It all starts at the source.
-Put your microphones in the right place quickly and easily using this free Mic Placement Cheat Sheet.
-Stop wondering where to place the mics to get your desired result.
-From now on you can do it fast and with confidence.
-Every single time.
+Put your microphones in the right place quickly, easily and with confidence, using this free Mic Placement Cheat Sheet.

 The DIY-Route From Crappy Demos To Label Releases

-Hi, I'm Benedikt Hain and I believe the self-recording artist is the future of the music industry.
+Hi, I'm Benedikt and I believe the self-recording artist is the future of the music industry.

 As a professional record producer, engineer and mixer I mostly work with rock and heavy bands.
 That's where I come from and that's what I specialize in.
 And while artists in other genres, especially electronic music have been creating their records at home for quite some time now, I've noticed during the last couple of years that more and more of those rock, punk and metal bands were giving DIY-recording a shot and investing their budget in the part of the production that's much harder to do yourself: Mixing and mastering.

-It enables bands to spend their money effectively where it makes the biggest difference and it lets them release new material fast and regularly.
+This approach enables bands to work on their own terms, save money, have ultimate creative freedom and spend their money effectively where it makes the biggest difference.
+It also lets them release new material fast and regularly.
 It's 2020, after all!

 While hiring pros from day one is obviously still a great way to make a great record, I fully support this DIY idea and I absolutely think that self-recording plus professional mixing has become a viable option.
 But I also noticed that with very little effort most of the self-recorded tracks I get to mix could sound so much better!